microsoft/rag-experiment-accelerator/promptflow/rag-experiment-accelerator/README.md

 2. Run: `pip install ./custom_environment/rag_experiment_accelerator-0.9-py3-none-any.whl`
 3. Create a custom connection.
 See [env_setup](./env_setup.md).
 4. Add your own documents to the `./data` folder. (a set of sample documents are provided for testing purposes)
 5. Modify the `config.json` file with the hyperparameters for your experiment.
-Full documentation on can be found [here](#description-of-configuration-elements)
+Full documentation on the configuration elements can be found [here](#description-of-configuration-elements)
 6. Run the flow from the extension UI or from the CLI by running `pf flow test --flow ./flow.dag.yaml`
 7. Inspect the results in your ML workspace by selecting the `Jobs` tab under `Assets`.
 Click on the latest experiment run to view the metrics and results.